Best Of15 min read

 Cons:

-- Slightly steeper learning curve for the advanced privacy features
+• Steeper learning curve for advanced privacy features

 3. CyberGhost — Best for Remote Workers Who Just Want It to Work

-That said, CyberGhost is based in Romania and owned by Kape Technologies, which has a complicated history worth knowing about.
+That said, CyberGhost is based in Romania and owned by Kape Technologies, which has a mixed history worth knowing about.
 Their privacy policy is detailed and they've published transparency reports, but privacy purists might prefer ProtonVPN or Mullvad.
 For most remote workers, though?
 It's solid.
-The 45-day money-back guarantee is also the longest on this list, which makes it easy to test without commitment.
+The 45-day money-back guarantee is also the longest on this list, which makes testing without commitment pretty easy.

 Key Features: